shakhmin/App-Growth-Engine-iOS-SDK/README.md

 # App Growth Engine for iOS

-Hook Mobile has developed a unique offering for Mobile app developers ­ App Growth Engine SDK.
+Hook Mobile has developed a unique offering for Mobile app developers: ­ App Growth Engine SDK.
 The SDK supports both iOS and Android(comming soon).
 The SDK will assist in user authentication during registration and help promote app sharing via Hook's device discovery platform without the need to add or